 Azimuth encoding for the McMASA metadata input format adds additional flexibility by considering the use of adaptive averaging when calculating the quantized average azimuth index.
 The encoding uses the originally quantized azimuth values, which were quantized based on the quantization indexes of weighted total-to-direct energy ratios per sub band as described in clause 5.2.4.4.2.
 The weighted average of total-to-direct energy ratio is obtained as described in equation (5.5-3).
 The encoding of the azimuth for the McMASA mode is performed in the same manner as presented in the first part of this section, but with the difference of how the average is calculated.
 In the McMASA mode an average azimuth value is calculated for each sub band, and in addition the variance of the sub band average azimuth values is calculated for the frame.
 Note that the variance of the sub band average azimuth values is calculated by summing (over the number of the sub bands) the square of the difference between each sub band average azimuth value and the average of all the sub band average azimuth values.

-If the resulting variance value is higher than a threshold (=25) an adaptive azimuth average will be used for the azimuth encoding of the sub frames of each sub band of the frame.
-If the resulting variance is less than or equal to the threshold the calculated azimuth average will be used for the azimuth encoding of the sub frames of each sub band of the frame, similar to what has been presented in the first part of this section.
+If the resulting variance value is higher than a threshold (=25) an adaptive azimuth average will be used for the azimuth encoding of the subframes of each sub band of the frame.
+If the resulting variance is less than or equal to the threshold the calculated azimuth average will be used for the azimuth encoding of the subframes of each sub band of the frame, similar to what has been presented in the first part of this section.
 The decision of using the adaptive average is signalled with 1 bit to the decoder.

 The encoding of the azimuth values using the adaptive azimuth average is presented below.
 On a frame basis, the input to the encoding routine comprises; one energy ratio value per sub band for all sub bands of the frame, nblocks number of azimuth, and azimuth index values per sub band, that is one azimuth value and one azimuth index value for each TF tile in the frame bands

-1. The quantised average azimuth index is calculated for the first sub band, avg_idx0
+1. The quantised average azimuth index is calculated for the first sub band, avg_idx0 by averaging the azimuth values for the subframes of the first sub band and then quantising the average value to give the quantised average azimuth index

 2. For each quantised average azimuth index value avg_idx in {avg_idx0-1, avg_idx0, avg_idx0+1}